phantomsatsuki/yanfei-guide/yanfei-guide.md

 Using to the frame data, we can conclude that:
 - Starting from zero Scarlet Seals, the attack string that **deals the most damage per frame** is **N2C**.
 - N3C has lower damage, but it **consumes less stamina** due to more time to recharge and more Scarlet Seals.
 It can be useful for stamina management.
 - In terms of animation cancelling, Yanfei has **Charge Cancelling** as her only useful tech.
-It involves holding your attack button early to make Yanfei's Charged Attack come out earlier.
+It involves holding your attack button for Charged Attack right after a Normal Attack, to make Yanfei's Charged Attack come out earlier.
 This encourages thinking about how many Normal Attacks you're going to perform beforehand.
 - Jump and Dash Cancelling are **not** necessary.
 Jump Cancelling doesn't improve Yanfei's DPS, and Dash Cancelling consumes too much stamina to be useful in normal play.

 As for the Elemental Skill and Burst:
 - You should generally use Elemental Skill whenever it's available, then, since it generates maximum Scarlet Seals, immediately follow with a Charged Attack.
 - The Elemental Burst should be immediately followed by a Charged Attack for the same reason.
 - During burst, Yanfei will generate one Scarlet Seal per second, which usually translates to one more Seal per combo.
-This means N2C will have 3 Seals, and N3C will have 3 Seals without C6, and 4 Seals with C6.
-Thus, without C6, N2C has the **same damage and stamina consumption** as N3C during burst, but uses significantly less time.
+This means, starting from zero Seals, N2C will have 3 Seals, and N3C will have 3 Seals (w/o C6) or 4 Seals (w/ C6).
+- Without C6, N2C has the **same damage and stamina consumption** as N3C during burst, but uses significantly less time.
-- Even with **Constellation 6**, **N2C still deals more damage per frame**.
-However, **N3C will consume zero stamina** and become the ultimate stamina management tool.
+- Even **with** C6, **N2C still deals more damage per frame**.
+However, **N3C will consume zero stamina** (because 4 Seals) and become the ultimate stamina management tool.
 - If you have both the Elemental Skill and Burst available, the logical combo of these two would be **QC EC**, since the Charged Attack after E will also be boosted by Q.

 ## Elemental Reactions